takari/takari-target-platform/target platform work items.md

 The above requirements suggest XML or another structured text file format.

+# Cache artifact SHA1

+SHA1 is expensive to calculate, don't do this again and again for the same file

+Cache can be keys by (file, length, timestamp) 3-tuple

 # Prepare and release required Maven core changes

 I assume that most of the initial investigation and implementation will happen